Shine a Light: Debugging Aptify Internals

 - It’s possible the original source wasn’t C# at all, in which case the version you are inspecting isn’t even in the same language as the actual source!

 - Some form of obfuscation has been used to attempt to make stealing or reverse engineering of the code more difficult.
-Since the virtual machine has to eventual interrupt all the code, this simply acts as a deterrent, but it can still cause at least some bumps in the road and stop casual thievery.
+Since the virtual machine has to eventually interpret all the code, this simply acts as a deterrent, but it can still cause at least some bumps in the road and stop casual thievery.
 In the case of Aptify, older versions employed a rudumentry string obfuscation schema that was fairly easy to defeat.
 Recent versions have ended this practice, which I for one applaud (and you should too!).

 Telescope to the Universe